-Table 3: WAST response to the 6 g Goal Immediate Priorities What we will do to respond When people need or want urgent care, they can access a 24/7 Urgent Care Service via the NHS 111 Wales online or telephone service where they will be given advice and, where necessary, signposted or referred to the right community or hospital-based service, first time.
+Goal Immediate Priorities What we will do to respond Goal 2: Signposting people with urgent care needs to the right place, first time When people need or want urgent care, they can access a 24/7 Urgent Care Service via the NHS 111 Wales online or telephone service where they will be given advice and, where necessary, signposted or referred to the right community or hospital-based service, first time.
 Following national roll out of NHS 111 Wales: significantly improve the 111 digital offer and increase use of web or app access improve access to urgent dental provision establish a palliative care pathway to access a specialist 24/7 after dialling 111 establish the 111 press 2 pathway supporting people with emotional health, mental illness, and wellbeing issues develop the 111 Clinical Support Hub at a national and regional level.
 Implement a 24/7 Urgent Care Service, accessible via NHS 111 Wales, to provide clinical advice remotely.
 This should integrate services and schedule arrival slots in Minor Injury Units (MIU), EDs or Same Day Emergency Care Services (SDEC).
-Additional funding sought to continue digital improvements Work with 111 Programme Board to agree a new strategy for the service after roll-out of core 111 service Plans in place to deliver 111 press 2 Continue to develop our clinical teams to provide excellent clinical advice remotely Implement SALUS Goal 3: Clinically safe alternatives to admission to hospital • People access appropriate and safe care close to home.
-Admission to an acute hospital bed should only occur if clinically necessary.
-Implementation of SDEC services so that they support 100% of type 1 Emergency Departments, allowing for the rapid assessment, diagnosis, and treatment, and discharge home same day where clinically appropriate Effective community infrastructure model for intermediate care, based upon the principles of 'right sizing' available capacity in the community, Work with Health Boards to ensure access to SDECs for paramedics, through national referral pathway Continue to work to develop other alternative pathways with Health Boards Develop our Advanced Practice model - deployment within Health Boards or WAST Goal 4: Rapid response in physical or mental health crisis Individuals who are seriously ill or injured or in a mental health crisis should receive the quickest and best response commensurate with their clinical need - and, if necessary, be transported to the right place for definitive care to optimise their experience and outcome. to Emergency Departments.
+Section 5.2 Additional funding sought to continue digital improvements Work with 111 Programme Board to agree a new strategy for the service after roll-out of core 111 service Plans in place to deliver 111 press 2 Continue to develop our clinical teams to provide excellent clinical advice remotely Implement SALUS Goal 3: Clinically safe alternatives to admission to hospital People access appropriate and safe care close to home.
+Admission to an acute hospital bed should only occur if clinically necessary. support 100% of type 1 Emergency Departments, allowing for the rapid assessment, diagnosis, and treatment, and discharge home same day where clinically appropriate Section 5.3 Work with Health Boards to ensure access to SDECs for paramedics, through national referral pathway Continue to work to develop other alternative pathways with Health Boards Develop our Advanced Practice model - deployment within Health Boards or WAST Goal 4: Rapid response in physical or mental health crisis Individuals who are seriously ill or injured or in a mental health crisis should receive the quickest and best response commensurate with their clinical need - and, if necessary, be transported to the right place for definitive care to optimise their experience and outcome. to Emergency Departments.
 Procurement of a new 999 remote clinical triage system to support more accurate clinical assessment, increasing 'hear and treat' (consult and close) capacity, and video and text triage and follow-up advice.
-Increasing ambulance availability to ensure people in danger of loss of life or with time-sensitive complaints are prioritised, receive the right kind of rapid response, and are transported to the right
+Section 5.2 Implementation of ECNS Section 5.3 Work with HBs to expand alternative pathways as a key element of our ambitions for the EMS service transformation Actions to improve hours available to respond, including sickness management, roster reviews and growth in FTEs if funding available.